Akshhxt/Traffic-Light-Optimization-AI-Project-using-MDP/README.md

 ## Repository Structure
 - `main.py`: Contains the MDP model and the main algorithm for the project.
-- `data/Data.csv`: Stores the traffic data used for calculating transition probabilities.
+- `Data.csv`: Stores the traffic data used for calculating transition probabilities.